Class 1 - The Busy Bees 2025 - 2026

 Miss Taylor-Crozier

 Hello, I am the class 1 teacher!
-I love teaching PE and geography and I am passionate about outdoor learning and the world we live in.
-I am the subject lead for Early Years, PE and Reading.
+I have been at Cartmel for 7 years and I love teaching PE and geography .
+I'm passionate about outdoor learning and the world we live in.
+I am the subject lead for Early Years, KS1, PE, Reading and Computing.
 I am also the designated Educational Visits Co-Ordinator and Deputy Safeguarding Lead.

 Welcome to our class page!
 Our class consists of reception, year 1 and year 2 children.
 The children in the Busy Bee class are taught in different ways throughout the day.
 We have a variety of approaches including focus group activities, whole class activities and self-initiated activities.
 Our 'play to learn' time allows children to explore and interact as they desire.
 At the beginning of each term we set off with a topic or theme in mind which we think will interest and motivate our eager learners.
 However, we are flexible in our approach and shape our planning to match the evolving interests of the children within our class.